Breathe Better with Whole-Home Air Filtration in Mobile

 Because its active surface is usually around 10 inches, media filters are able to capture about 95 percent of particulates.

-These filters last longer too, commonly between three to six months.
+These filters stay fresher longer too, commonly between three to six months.

-There are several different types of electronic filtering systems you can use in your home.
+There are a couple of electronic filtering systems you can use in your home.

-An electrostatic filter uses magnetically charged components to capture.
+An electrostatic filter uses magnetically charged components to attract.
 These washable filters are 97 percent effective at removing tiny particles from your home’s air.
 Plus, they're also 30 times more effective than regular filters.

 An electronic air cleaner uses a high-voltage magnetic charge to trap particles.